People who don’t know much about a yoga mat often think it will get ruined when rolled out onto carpeting.

 - Increased practice space: Even our regular size Liquid Balance is still an oversized yoga mat compared to most on the market.
 Measuring at 72.8" long and 26.8" wide, its the perfect floor mat for yoga or fitness mat for exercise.
 And, due to it's generous size it is a suitable yoga mat for men and women.

-- Mindful materials: Made from sustainably harvested, biodegradable tree rubber and eco- polyurethane.
-Our eco friendly yoga mat still allows connection to the Earth, even on cutting edge equipment.
+- Mindful materials: Made from sustainably harvested tree rubber and polyurethane.
+Our yoga mat still allows connection to the Earth, even on cutting edge equipment.
 As it is a non toxic yoga mat there's no unpleaseant scent or pre care needed.
 Simply roll and go.

 It has a firm grip, is non-slip, and is sufficiently thick.
 The weight and colour are also excellent.